nocalhost/nocalhost.github.io/README.md

 #### Isolated development space

 Every team member can enjoy their own independent development space to ensure that they are not disturbed by others.

-#### IDE Support

-Nocalhost provides easy-to-use IDE extension for JetBrains and VSCode.
-These extension will enable developer to develop and debug cloud-based application in their local machine.

 ## Getting Started